 What is Lead Scoring?

-It’s important to recognize lead scoring is related to but separate from lead ranking.
+It’s important to recognize that lead scoring in CRM is related to but separate from lead ranking.
 Generally, lead ranking involves assigning a grade (A, B, C, etc.) to a lead based on strictly demographic data like industry, annual revenue or headcount, then prioritizing those leads based on that grade.

 For example, you might assign a lead with a lead score or 100+ a grade of A. The score allows for more granularity than the ranking, but the ranking lets users—sales or marketing—focus on the bigger picture.